pwndside/pwndside.github.io/content/posts/conceal-htb.md

 draft: false
 hidemeta: false
 comments: false
+summary: "This machine has IPSEC VPN hiding the TCP ports thanks to the password leaked by snmp we gain access to those ports.
+The RCE is achieved by uploading a asp file to the website via ftp.
+We privEsc exploiting SeImpersonatePrivilege with JuicyPotato.exe."
 description: "This machine has IPSEC VPN hiding the TCP ports thanks to the password leaked by snmp we gain access to those ports.
 The RCE is achieved by uploading a asp file to the website via ftp.
 We privEsc exploiting SeImpersonatePrivilege with JuicyPotato.exe."
 canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs